 Students who successfully complete the program will be documented as "Graduate" and as proof of such accomplishment will receive a DIPLOMA.

 CAREER PATHS/JOB TITLES

 Graduates from this program will be prepared to seek entry-level employment in a variety of jobs in the barbering industry including the salon and barbershop environments.

 See the "Occupational Outcomes" section of this catalog to view the list of Standard Occupational Classification (SOC) Codes available to graduates of this program.

 STUDENT SUPPLIES

 A mobile tablet, e-textbook, instructional material, student kit, and uniforms are required and available for purchase.

 HOURS OF INSTRUCTION/PROGRAM LENGTH

-1680 Clock Hours
+1000 Clock Hours

-Classes are held Monday through Friday for 41 weeks.
+This is a hybrid or interactive distance learning (IDL) program which contains online course work.
+Classes are a combination of on campus and online for 50 weeks.
+On campus classes are held two days per week and the remaining distance education coursework is completed at a location determined by the student.
 See your Admissions Representative for available class times.

 THE PROGRAM

 The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.
 The Institute of Technology reserves the right to change the content of the courses due to modifications in content by the field of Barbering.

-BARB 100 Disinfection & Sanitation
+Style 100 Disinfection & Sanitation

-(102.5 Clock Hours)
+(100 Clock Hours)

 Disinfection and sanitation applying to the cosmetology and barbering industries will be introduced.
 Procedures to protect the health of the client and student will be discussed.
 Proper disinfection techniques for equipment used in salons and barber shops will be identified.

-BARB 105 Haircutting

-(102.5 Clock Hours)

-Haircutting is a basic foundational skill which designs are built upon.
-Students will gain familiarity with the use of various tools of haircutting including successful client consultations.
-Four basic haircuts will be covered.

-BARB 110 Hairstyling
+Style 110 A Hairstyling / Haircutting

-(102.5 Clock Hours)
+(100 Clock Hours)

-Development of fundamentals of hairstyling will be dis-
+In Style 110 A & B the development of fundamentals of hairstyling will be discussed.
+Skills of blow drying, iron works, roller placement, braiding and the elevated im-

 (Continued on page 9)